multitudes/42-miniRT/README.md

 It is a group project.
 The team is composed of two students.

 ## Problems encountered
 This project for 42 is a first introduction to raytracing.
-We are not meant to use libraries like OpenGL or Vulkan, but to create our own raytracer.
-So also we will not implement GPU optimisations.
-Our raytracer will be slow which will be a challenge for itself.
+We are not meant to use libraries like OpenGL or Vulkan, but to create our own implementation in C.

 ### optimisations
+Multithreading is allowed when doing the bonus part.

 ## A ray
 A ray is a line that starts at a point and goes in a particular direction.
 The equation for a line in 2D or 3D is essencially the same.